itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.2.2 Define Parameters

-​	The voltages to be applied to the electrodes of the device are specified.
+​The voltages to be applied to the electrodes of the device are specified.

 ```python
 tcad_vmin = -0.5